jadecobra/python_tdd_exercises/source/functions/functions_2.rst

 * :ref:`how to make functions<what is a function?>`
 * :ref:`how to make functions that take input<functions that take input>`

-:ref:`would you like to test using a function to make a string from input?<telephone>` I am going for a walk.
+I am going for a walk. :ref:`Would you like to test using a function to make a string from input?<telephone>`

 ----